showrov4g/problem-solving-with-TS/README.md

 ---

-## ✅ Why is `keyof` Used?
+## Why is `keyof` Used?

-The main purpose of using `keyof` is to use the names of the properties of an object in a **type-safe** way.
+The main purpose of using `keyof` is to use the names of the properties of the object in a **type-safe** way.
 This:

-* Reduces the possibility of using incorrect keys
+* Reduces the possibility of using the wrong key
-* Improves type-checking during development
+* Makes type checking stronger during development
-* Helps in creating generic and utility types

-### 📦 Other Use Cases:
+### It is also used:

 * To provide **type constraints** in generic functions
 * To create **type-safe** get/set functions
 * To use the keys of an object **dynamically**

-It is **widely used** in large-scale TypeScript codebases.
+It is widely used in TypeScript applications.

 ---

-## 🧪 Real-World Example
+## A Real-World Example

-Let's look at an example where a generic `getProperty` function is created using `keyof`:
+Let's look at a real-world example where a generic `getProperty` function is created using `keyof`:

 ```ts
 type Car = {